ChangOliver/PRISM/README.md

 # PRISM
-Artifact for S&amp;P 2026 "Understanding and Mitigating Photosensitive Risks in the Era of User-Generated Content"
+Artifact for S&amp;P 2026 "Risky Gaze: Understanding and Mitigating Photosensitive Risks from User-Generated Content on Video Platforms"